johnnovak/gridmonger-site/source/advanced-editing.rst

 Pits
     The link source must be a closed, open or hidden pit.
-The link destination is always a ceiling pit.
+The link destination is always set to a ceiling pit.

 Teleports
     The link source can be either a teleport source or a teleport destination.